Alison Saar: Exhibitions

 Saar's work has been exhibited in museums, biennials, galleries, and public art venues.
 Saar's work has been exhibited internationally with key exhibitions at the UCLA Fowler Museum of Cultural History, L.A.
 Louver Gallery, Phyllis Kind Gallery in New York City, Ben Maltz Gallery, and Pasadena Museum of California Art.
 She was an artist-in-residence at Dartmouth College and at The Studio Museum in Harlem.
-Her solo institutional exhibitions include: Alison Saar: Bearing at the Museum of the African Diaspora in 2015-16; Winter at The Fields Sculpture Park, Omi International Arts Center in 2014-15; Hothouse at the Watts Towers Art Center in 2014-15; and STILL... that opened at the Ben Maltz Gallery, Otis College of Art and Design in 2012 and traveled to the Figge Art Museum, Massachusetts College of Art and Design in 2013.
+Her solo institutional exhibitions include: Directions at the Hirshhorn Museum and Sculpture Garden in 1993.
+Alison Saar: Bearing at the Museum of the African Diaspora in 2015-16; Winter at The Fields Sculpture Park, Omi International Arts Center in 2014-15; Hothouse at the Watts Towers Art Center in 2014-15; and STILL... that opened at the Ben Maltz Gallery, Otis College of Art and Design in 2012 and traveled to the Figge Art Museum, Massachusetts College of Art and Design in 2013.

 Significant group exhibitions include: In Profile: Portraits from the Permanent Collection at The Studio Museum in Harlem in 2015; African American Art since 1950: Perspectives from the David C. Driskell Center, a traveling exhibition and catalogue that was presented at the University of Maryland in 2012, Taft Museum of Art in 2013, Harvey B. Gantt Center in 2014, Figge Art Museum in 2014-15, Polk Museum of Art in 2015, and Sheldon Museum of Art in 2016.
 Made in California: Art, Image, and Identity, 1900-2000 a large survey exhibition and catalogue produced Los Angeles County Museum of Art in 2000; Twentieth Century American Sculpture in the White House Garden at The White House, Washington, D.C., in 1995; and "Building on the Legacy: African American Art from the Permanent Collection" at the Muscarelle Museum of Art in Williamsburg, Virginia in 2018.
 In 2021, Saar curated SeenUNseen at L.A.
 Louver which coincided with a reading by Myriam J. A. Chancy.

+An exhibition at the Ackland Art Museum titled Family Legacies: The Art of Betye, Lezley and Alison Saar featured Alison along with her mother and sister.
+This exhibition showcased work from all three artists spanning over 40 years and included fifty mixed media pieces.
+The overlying themes of the collection were displayed on the wall labels of certain works: "“art, family, and identity”; “interpreting stereotypes and offering alternative histories”; “reconsidering slavery”; “interpreting mixed-race ancestry”; and “revealing the spirit through art.”".
+This exhibition was centered on the interconnected nature of family and art.

 Saar's work Hi, Yella was included in the 1993 Whitney Biennial held at the Whitney Museum of American Art, a benchmark in American exhibitions for its critical tone and content.

 In 2021, the Benton Museum of Art and Armory Center for the Arts surveyed her work in a joint exhibition titled "Alison Saar: Of Aether and Earthe".

 Saar is represented by L.A.
 Louver in Venice, California.